Vermont Bikes and Brews (TourzPlus!)

 HighlightsOtter Creek Brewery tour and tasting, Middlebury Gap, Hill Farmstead Brewery, Smuggler's Notch, Montpelier, Trout River Brewery, Trapp Family Brewery

-IncludesUse of a 27-30 speed bicycle: 5 nights accommodation; 4 dinners, 3 lunches, all breakfasts; tours and tastings listed in itinerary; snacks; group transfer from Stowe to Burlington International Airport at tour end; van support
+IncludesUse of a 27-30 speed bicycle: 5 nights accommodation; all meals included expect 2 lunches and 2 dinners; tours and tastings listed in itinerary; snacks; group transfer from Stowe to Burlington International Airport at tour end; van support

 TermsTerms & Conditions

 Dates Price Private Room Charge Notes Aug 6-11, 2017 USD$2295 USD$495 Book it Aug 20-25, 2017 USD$2295 USD$495 Book it